 Frontal system tornadoes usually occur in the winter and spring months, developing along squall lines preceding cold fronts.
 These storms often include high amounts of wind shear, and thus tend to be the most damaging.
 Sea breeze boundary tornadoes are the most common, occurring during the late spring and summer.
 Hurricane season also brings a distinct risk of tornadoes to the Sunshine State, as nearly every tropical cyclone can produce tornadoes as it impacts our state.
-Also, history shows that tornadoes are just as likely to form after midnight as they do during the afternoon and early evening.
-This is why it is important to be prepared as we enter into the more active severe weather months of the year.
+In addition, history shows that tornadoes are just as likely to form after midnight as they do during the afternoon and early evening in Florida.
+This is why it is important to be prepared as we enter into the more active severe weather months of the year and always have a way to receive weather watches and warning while you sleep.